rubbingalcoholic/cowcrypt/README.md

 functionality as the [crypto-js][2] library, but with the elegance and familiar syntax of MooTools.
 The code is licensed under [the MIT License][3].

-This is an early stage project and the algorithms are not fully optimized for speed.
+This is an experimental project and the algorithms are not fully optimized for speed.
 However, many of them perform neck-in-neck with other popular crypto libraries, and some of them are much faster (some of them are slower :p).